corpex/rubdian/README.md

 Please ensure to backup your configuration before you upgrade.
 It is best to backup the whole rubdian homedirectory, except logs.
 After you did the update for rubdian, rerun

         $ rubdian setup

+## From source

+The get the latest development version you simply update your repository (see Installation from source) by

+        $ cd rubdian; git pull

+and then install the game with

+        $ rake install

 ## Configuration